erikdmitchell/advanced-cms/README.md

 	Fixed glitch when updating metaboxes and there are no field values.

 	Reworked some issues with input box styling on the CMS admin page.

+	Updated heading level for widget titles in Content Widget.

 ### 2.1.3